 Battery life.
 The receiving unit normally has rechargeable batteries.
 This allows you to pick it up and walk around your home.
 The time between charges is an important consideration.
 Nobody wants to keep charging a unit every couple of hours.
 Most decent baby monitors last around 6 to 8 hours before needing to be recharged.

 If the baby monitor you are considering uses re-chargeable batteries, it should have a low battery alert built in.
 It kind of does what it says on the tin.
 It alerts you when the batteries are low.
 It seems a simple feature, but you should expect this as standard.
 You should get around three to five hours use before having to recharge.

 Temperature display.
 A very handy feature, especially if your child’s room is cold in the winter and hot in the summer.
 Most units have this as a feature.
 The optimum temperature for a baby to sleep is about 18°C (65°F).
-A room that is too hot or cold will keep your baby, and you, awake at night.
+A room that is too hot or cold will keep your little one, and you, awake at night.

 Soothing sounds, lights or lullabies.
 Some units come with built in lullabies to help soothe your baby to sleep.
-Some let you plug in an MP3 player for your baby’s favourite tunes.
+Some let you plug in an MP3 player for your child’s favourite tunes.
 A few even have a light show that will calm down an unsettled baby.
 These are normally controlled by the parent unit.
 These additional features are not ‘deal breakers’.
 But, they are handy options that you could consider.

 As long as the baby monitor can send and receive video and / or sound signals with no interference, that’s the main thing you need to worry about.
 Additional features that good to have, include built in night light, two way talk back, lullabies and temperature sensor.
 These are a bonus if included, but not deal brokers, if not.